-Immunization Records: Parents are required to keep immunizations records up-to-date in the home district health file.
+Immunization Records: Parents/guardians are required to keep immunization records up-to-date in the home district health file.
 Contact the home district nurse if you have questions regarding immunizations.

 Internet and email: The Area Learning Center is a Google School.
-While enrolled, students will be issued a gmail account to communicate regarding school expectations; such as but not limited to, announcements, school assignments, and teacher/student feedback.
+While enrolled, students will be issued a West Central Education District email account, through gmail, to communicate regarding school expectations; such as but not limited to, announcements, school assignments, and teacher/student feedback.
+Computer cases are required to stay on each device.
+Stickers, student markings are not allowed on school issued devices and/or cases.
 Students are responsible for appropriate behavior on the school computer network.
+Chromebooks are intended for participation in school/ not for personal use.
 Communication on the network is often public in nature.
 General rules for behavior and communication apply.
+Gaming and listening to music needs staff approval.
 Access to the network is a privilege, not a right.
-Upon graduation, leaving the Area Learning Center, the gmail account will be disabled.
+Student chromebooks are monitored for appropriate use; inappropriate use will result in a consequence such as but not limited to a warning, closing the site, loss of technology access.
+Upon graduation or leaving the Area Learning Center, the gmail account will be disabled.